 Safety begins before you even enter a building.
 First, a greeter is in front of the attraction to not only welcome guests but answer any safety questions guests may have.
-They in particular are looking for any guest who might have difficulty riding the attraction, or that might need additional safety instruction.
-Signs as well as park maps inform guests of the nature of the attraction and it safety, such as the fact that a guest must be able to transfer to a standard wheelchair from an Electronic Convenience Vehicle (ECV) to a standard wheel chair to safely experience the attraction.
+They, in particular, are looking for any guest who might have difficulty riding the attraction, or who might need additional safety instructions.
+Signs and park maps inform guests of the nature of the attraction and its safety, such as the fact that a guest must be able to transfer to a standard wheelchair from an Electronic Convenience Vehicle (ECV) to a standard wheelchair to safely experience the attraction.

 Here’s an example from just one scene in the attraction.
-There is a moment between Nemo, Dory and an anglerfish.
+There is a moment between Nemo, Dory, and an anglerfish.
 It moves quickly on a robotic arm.
-You get whacked by that and it’s going to seriously injure.
+You get whacked by that and it’s going to seriously injure you.
 What you don’t see with the special lighting is that there’s always a safety net between you and that fish.
 It keeps you from reaching out and getting close.
-It also helps catch any falling part that might every be thrown off of the robot.
+It also helps catch any falling part that might ever be thrown off of the robot.
 Again, it’s all about safety.

 What’s the message?
 It’s really important that safety nets be in place to prevent things from going wrong, and to prevent things from becoming worse if they do.
 The idea is that the ride should be safe, the people should be safe, the physical environment should be safe, and the processes in place should be safe.
 When all of those things happen simultaneously, you create the most safe experience possible.
 But if for one reason or another one of those elements become unsafe, the other elements should still keep you safe.